agaricide/on-design/README.md

 I grant that signified ideas are immutable, insofar as one cannot change what some sign means for some person.
 However, I assert that the signified ideas can be manipulated, via signs, such that an interpretant is simultaneously aware of 2 or more signified ideas simultaneously.
 I will hencefore call this an "adjacency".
 Adjacencies themselves can be percieved and interpreted by the interpretant.

-While "adjacency" implies nearness on a cartesian coordinate system, it is not necessarilyy or literally spatial.
+While "adjacency" implies nearness on a cartesian coordinate system, it is not necessarily or literally spatial.
 Even so, visuospatial manipulation of symbols is the most obvious example of adjacencies:

 ##### Example 2
 > The American flag is a symbol for American ideals.
 An image of a gelatin RX capsul is an icon that signifies drugs.
 Now imagine the capsule is superimposed over the American flag.
 These two signs are adjacent to one another, such that I am seeing both at the same time.
 I interpret both signs, and I have both signified ideas in my head at once.